MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsUserServicesPolicy.md

 ###
 String value or Microsoft.Rtc.Management.ADConnect.Schema.ADUser object.
-Grant-CsUserServicesPolicy accepts pipelined input of string values representing the Identity of a user account.
-The cmdlet also accepts pipelined input of user objects.

-###
-String value or Microsoft.Rtc.Management.ADConnect.Schema.ADUser object.
 The Grant-CsUserServicesPolicy cmdlet accepts pipelined input of string values representing the Identity of a user account.
 The cmdlet also accepts pipelined input of user objects.

 ## OUTPUTS

-###
-By default, Grant-CsUserServicesPolicy does not return a value or object.
-However, if you include the PassThru parameter, the cmdlet will return instances of the Microsoft.Rtc.Management.ADConnect.Schema.OCSUserOrAppContact.

 ###
 By default, the Grant-CsUserServicesPolicy cmdlet does not return a value or object.